 - Break Time! – Remember this is a crisis clean.
 We just want our homes presentable for a short period of time while having guests.
 If we have to ‘Stash n Dash’ so be it.
 The only way one can keep it clean is by creating 9 Habits That Keep You From Getting Sidetracked.“We crisis clean for 30 minutes, take a break for 15 minutes, repeat until done.”

-Back To The Kitchen – Scrub around the faucets and the faucet itself.
+- Back To The Kitchen – Scrub around the faucets and the faucet itself.
 You can also scrub around the edge of your sink.
-Drain you bleach water and next fill up one side of the sink with hot soapy water.
+Drain your bleach water and next, fill up one side of the sink with hot soapy water.
 It is time to do the dishes and get them done whether it is hand washing or putting them into the empty dishwasher.
-We cannot scrub our counters and appliances until we get rid of the dishes and anything else sitting out.
-If you are hand washing your dishes, as soon as you are done, move on to drying them and putting them away.
+You cannot scrub your counters and appliances until you get rid of the dishes and anything else sitting out.
+If you are hand washing your dishes, as soon as you are done, move on to drying them and putting away.
 This is crucial.
-It helps you get to the next step of wiping counters, cupboards and appliances down.
-Move from left to right, top to bottom and move clockwise around the room using your left hand to lift objects so you can wipe with your right hand.
+It helps you get to the next steps of wiping counters, cupboards and appliances down.
+Move from left to right, top to bottom and move clockwise with your right hand.
 Continue to work around the room until you get back to the sink.
-Depending on how dirty the counters are you may have to back track to clean you dish cloth out and then go back to where you left off.
+Depending on how dirty the counters are you may have to back track to clean your dish cloth out and then go back to where you left off.

 - Floors, floors, floors – Vacuum all your floors if you can to pick up dirt and dust.
 Then mop the floors and you are done!